 Patrice Tuohy, co-founder of TrueQuest Communications and publisher of PREPARE THE WORD, is an award-winning writer, editor, designer, and author of a number of articles on Catholic life.

-Terry Tuohy is a longtime church fundraiser and currently the development director for St. Matthias Parish in Chicago.
+Terry Tuohy is a longtime church fundraiser and former Development Director for St. Matthias Parish in Chicago.

 Sister Julie Vieira I.H.M.

 Julie Vieira, I.H.M. is a member of the Sisters, Servants of the Immaculate Heart of Mary of Monroe, Michigan.
-She ministers online at A Nun's Life Ministry via a blog, podcasts, a community forum, and other Internet technologies to help people discover and grow in their calling and life of faith.
+She co-founded A Nun's Life Ministry to help people discover and grow in their calling and life of faith.

 Mary Vineyard is an author living in Maine.

 Nick Wagner is a parish trainer and the author of Whole Community Liturgy (Twenty-Third Publications).
 Log on to his website at www.nickwagner.net.